TenebrisNoctua/ServerAuthority/docs/index.md

 ```

 !!! warning
-    All functions recieving a message must start with "OnMessage".
+    All functions recieving a message must have a name that starts with "OnMessage".
 For example, if we call the `:SendMessage()` with a `functionName` argument called "Test", then the function name must be "OnMessageTest" on the recieving Behavior.

 ##### *Unfinished, more coming soon.*